GabrielKP/4win/README.md

 # 4wins

-This is a Python version of the old classic 4wins!
+This is a Python version of the old classic connect 4!
 Goal is to have a competition who builds the best 4wins player!

 ## Startup
 You will need python3.
 Clone this repository and you are ready to go!
-The Game startup can be changed in [4win.py](4win.py)
+The Game startup can be changed in [main.py](main.py)

+To start a game, in the `main()` function of `main`:
+0. Initialize player objects if needed
+1. Create a 4wins object: `fw = FourWins( player1NextMove, player2NextMove, verbosity )
+    - player1NextMove/player2NextMove are the functions of the respective player
+    - verbosity toggles the console output of the main game (not the players), 0 no output, 1 output
+2. Call `fw.start()`, it will return the winners id ( player1 has 0, player2 has 1 )

 ## Structure
-Built modular:

     .
-    ├── 4win.py                  # This is the Basegame, all commits regarding it go directly to master ├── StandardPlayer.py        # The Standard Player Implementation, commits -> master ├── InteractivePlayer.py     # An interactive Player, if you want to play yourself!
-    ├── ExamplePlayer.py         # An example Player to copy and then, commits -> master
-    ├── [otherPlayers].py      # Specific other players, commits -> own branch
-    └── README.md
+    ├── main.py                 # class included connect 4 game
+    ├── player.py               # all player functions and classes
+    ├── gui.py                  # file with some code for gui, not functional yet ├── old                     # folder including old (slower) connect 4 implementation └── README.md

+## Game
+The game is based on John Tromps implementation of connect 4: https://tromp.github.io/c4/c4.html

+There also is a detailed explanation how it works: https://github.com/denkspuren/BitboardC4/blob/master/BitboardDesign.md

 ## Player